vkucukcakar/sptables/README.md

 So, sptables runs without any problems.

 While sptables is a standalone firewall, Docker was my first starting point and Docker supports iptables.
-On the other hand, sptables have some complex rules and structure to automatically convert to nftables.
+On the other hand, sptables have some complex rules (tested well in the past) and structure.
 In the future, I can consider migrating to native nftables if really necessary.

 ## Caveats